Metrics for Graph Comparison: A Practitioner's Guide: Introduction

-Throughout the work, we understand the observed results through a lens of global versus local graph structure.
+Throughout the work, we examine the observed results through a lens of global versus local graph structure.
 Examples of global structure include community structure and the existence of well-connected vertices (often referred to as ``hubs'').
 Examples of local structure include the median degree in the graph, or the density of substructures such as triangles.
-Our results demonstrate that some distances are particularly tuned towards observing global structure, while some naturally observe both scales.
-In both our empirical and numerical experiments, we use this multi-scale interpretation to understand why the distances perform the way they do on a given model, or on given empirical graph data.
+Our results demonstrate that some distances are particularly tuned towards observing global structure, while others naturally observe multiple scales.
+In both empirical and numerical experiments, we use this multi-scale interpretation to understand why the distances perform the way they do on a given model, or on given empirical graph data.

 The paper is structured as follows: in Section \ref{sec:graph-dist-meas}, we introduce the distances used, and establish the state of knowledge regarding each.
-In Section \ref{sec:random-graph-models}, we similarly introduce the random graph models of study and discuss their important features.
-In Section \ref{sec:experimental-results} we numerically examine the ability of the distances to distinguish between the various random graph models.
-The reader who is already familiar with the graph models and distances discussed can skip to Section \ref{sec:RG_discussion} for a discussion of the results of our evaluation of the distances on the various random graph models, referencing the results in Section \ref{sec:experimental-results-short} as necessary.
-In Section \ref{sec:data-experiments}, we apply the distances to empirical graph data and discuss the results.
-Finally, Section \ref{sec:conclusion} summarizes the work and summarizes our recommendations.
-In the appendix, we introduce and discuss \texttt{NetComp}, the Python package which implements the distances used to compare the graphs throughout the paper.
+In Section \ref{sec:random-graph-models}, we describe the random graph ensembles that are used to evaluate the various distances.
+We discuss their structural features, and their respective values as prototypical models for real networks.
+In Section \ref{sec:real_networks} we describe three real networks that we use to further study the performance of the distances.
+The reader who is already familiar with the graph models and distances discussed can skip to Section \ref{sec:how_to_measure} to find the description of the contrast statistic that we use to compare graph populations.
+Experimental results are briefly described in sections \ref{sec:results_graph_models} and \ref{sec:results_real_networks}.
+A detailed discussion is provided in Sections \ref{discussion_ensembles} and \ref{discussion_real_networks}.
+Finally, Section {\bfseries Conclusion} summarizes the work and our recommendations.
+In the appendix, we introduce and discuss \texttt{NetComp}, the Python package that implements the distances used to compare the graphs throughout the paper.